 The Americas and International Real Estate

-TREC #35819 | 8 CE Hours
+TREC #45584 | 8 CE Hours

 This class was developed by the CIPS® program specifically for those real estate practitioners that are interested in focusing on ownership and transaction principles of international real estate.
 This class will provide practical information for professionals who work with Caribbean, North, Central, and South American investors.
-Historical and cultural influences, regional relationship, and investment opportunities are covered along with a special focus on Mexico.
+Historical and cultural influences, regional relationships, and investment opportunities are covered along with a special focus on Mexico.

 Europe and International Real Estate

-TREC #35732 | 8 CE Hours
+TREC #45823 | 8 CE Hours

 This class was developed by the CIPS® program specifically for those real estate practitioners that are interested in focusing on ownership and transaction principles of international real estate.
 Provides information on working with clients in Western and Central Europe.
-Covers the European Union and its impact on international real estate, along with economic and real estate trends, networking and relationships and marketing and selling practices.
+Covers the European Union and its impact on international real estate, along with economic and real estate trends, networking and relationships, and marketing and selling practices.

 Asia/Pacific and International Real Estate

-TREC #35733 | 8 CE Hours
+TREC #45585 | 8 CE Hours